HOVENWEEP ANCESTRAL PUEBLOAN VILLAGES

 Copyright © 2024 Raymond Cannefax

-Hovenweep, home of the Ancestral Puebloans, the Anasazi, is in America's four-corners region.
-The six villages on the Cajon Mesa of the Colorado Plateau have amazing architecture similar to that of Mesa Verde's cliff dwellings.
-Hovenweep's inhabitants were closely affiliated with cliff-dwellers of Mesa Verde.
+Hovenweep, home of the Ancestral Puebloans, the Anasazi, is located in America's four-corners region.
+The six villages on the Cajon Mesa of the Colorado Plateau have architecture similar to that of Mesa Verde's cliff dwellings, but on the plateau instead of on cliffside alcoves.
+Hovenweep's inhabitants were closely affiliated with Anasazi from Chaco Canyon, Mesa Verde, and others.
 Hovenweep became a National Monument in 1923.

-Originally hunter/gatherers, the Anasazi became a sedentary culture, created villages and irrigation systems that allowed them to grow crops for subsistence.
-Research indicates more than 380 individual dwellings and small villages exist within a 50-mile radius of Hovenweep's primary village existed since 700 A.D.
-Hovenweep's stone structures employed tremendous engineering and masonry skills in the construction of pueblos up to 5-stories tall, that have remained considerably stable for almost one-thousand years.
+Originally as hunter/gatherers, the Anasazi became an agrarian culture, built communities and constructed irrigation systems that allowed them to grow crops and settle.
+Research indicates more than 380 individual dwellings and small villages exist within a 50-mile radius of Hovenweep's primary village which has existed since 700 A.D.
+Hovenweep's stone structures employed tremendous engineering and masonry skills in the construction of pueblos up to 4-stories tall, and most have remained considerably stable for almost one-thousand years.

-It is believed that a 23-year draught was the primary cause for the inhabitants of Hovenweep and Mesa Verde abandoning their villages and moving south, leaving their homes uninhabited for hundreds of years before their ruins were discovered by explorers, missionaries and ranchers in the1800's.
+It is believed that a 23-year draught was the primary cause for the Anasazi inhabitants of Hovenweep and Mesa Verde to abandon their villages and moving south, leaving their homes for hundreds of years before their ruins were discovered by explorers, missionaries and ranchers in the1800's.
 Cortez was perhaps the first outsider.

-Hovenweep and Mesa Verde were at the pinnacle of the Ancestral Puebloan civilization between 850 AD through 1320 AD, though there is evidence of mankind inhabiting this region as early as 24,000 years ago.
-The transformation from hunter/gatherer to a more sedentary agricultural lifestyle is believed to have begun circa 500 AD with the construction of smaller dwellings, The large Chaco Pueblos were abandoned as early as 850 AD.
+Hovenweep and Mesa Verde were at the pinnacle of the Ancestral Puebloan civilization between 850 A.D. through 1320 A.D., though there is evidence of mankind resident in this region as early as 23,000 years ago.
+The transformation from hunter/gatherer to a sedentary agricultural lifestyle is believed to have begun circa 500 A.D. with the construction of smaller dwellings,

-The University of Utah's Lifelong Learning offers a course on Hovenweep and the Anasazi inhabitants of the four-corners region in March and June of 2024.
-The course will include an emphasis on the Ancestral Puebloan culture, along with discussion on their disappearance.
+The University of Utah's Lifelong Learning offers a course on the Hovenweep villages and the Anasazi inhabitants of the four-corners region in March, 2025.
+The course will include an emphasis on the Ancestral Puebloan culture, along with extensive discussion on their migration and eventual disappearance.
 Come join us.

 MORE PHOTOS WILL BE ADDED

 Cajon Village structures & pictographs.
-Cave dwellings were possible grain storage facilities.
-Some of these buildings in Cajon were 2-stories tall.
+Original cave dwellings may have evolved to being possible grain storage facilities.
+Some of these buildings in Cajon were 3-stories tall, though towers in other villages were up to five stories tall.

 Photos below are of the Square Tower Village of Hovenweep.
-Hovenweep's cultural center.
+Hovenweep's cultural center, back then, and now the NPS Hovenweep site headquarters.

 COPYRIGHT - All works protected by Copyright © 2007 - 2024 Raymond Cannefax